wuhaoworld/ide/intl.en-US/User Guide/Data integration/Data source configuration/Test data source connectivity.md

     -   Currently, cross-region sources connectivity tests is not supported.
     -   Financial Cloud networks do not support connectivity tests.

 Currently, data synchronization is implemented solely by adding a custom resource group.
-For more information, see [Data Synchronization Configuration for the VPC \(Financial Cloud\)](https://www.alibabacloud.com/help/doc-detail/55474.html).

 For created ECS data sources, add the scheduling cluster IP address to the security group for both inbound and outbound traffic in the public network and classic network.
 If the security group is not added, a disconnection error may occur during synchronization.
 For more information, see [Add security group](intl.en-US/User Guide/Data integration/Common configuration/Add security group.md#).